dojo/docs/developer/design/loader.rst

 The cross-domain loader causes the dojo.loadInit argument to be executed before traversing the array that gives the dojo.requires.
 Notice that some of the elements in this array are pairs: these represent the dojo.requireIf applications in the unbuilt module.
 The cross-domain loader loads the module given by the second item in a pair if the first item is true.

 This kind of built module is also constructed on-the-fly when loading a not-cross-domain, not-built module that includes dojo.loadInit and/or dojo.require[After]If applications while in cross-domain mode.

 There is one last, obscure API contained in the legacy loader to discuss: so-called "multi-version" support.
 The key capability of the multi-version machinery is the ability to load two or more independent instances of dojo, dijit, dojox, or other library(s) expressed in the legacy API on the same page.

 Here's how it works.
 Notice that the legacy API depends on top-level objects (like dojo, dijit, and dojox) existing in the global namespace.
 So the machinery must have the ability to "relocate" new instances of a particular top-level object (say "dojo") to another global name (say "myDojo").
 In order for the v1.6- multi-version machinery to work, a build was required, so each module's text is wrapped by a function ([3] in the previous examples of built modules).
-If that function defines parameters with the same name as the top-level object that's being relocated and then passes the actual renamed object as an argument for that parameter, then the desired effect is achieved.
-Here's how that looks in code.
+If that function defines parameters with the same name as the top-level object that's been relocated and then passes the actual renamed object as an argument for that parameter, then the desired effect is achieved.
+Let's look at that in code.

-Let's say a client application wants to load a private instance of dojo into the global variable "acmeUtils".
+Say a client application wants to load a private instance of dojo into the global variable "acmeUtils".
 Assume for the moment that dojo magically loads dojo base into the global variable acmeUtils.
 Here's how the dojo/behavior module could be rewritten by the build system to relocate it into acmeUtils: